PawanSingh2212/legendry_computing/README.md

 - git checkout
 -b name of branch
 - why its not pushing

+### When pushing to a new branch
+- write git push origin branch_name